 Let's get into the details.

 It took me a long time to achieve the type of chocolate dough I wanted: easy to make, flaky and with an intense but not astringent chocolate flavor.
-It was so worth the wait you guys!
+It was so worth the wait!

-So have it ready and the rest of this cherry tart is a snap to put together, I promise.
+So, if you have the chocolate pie crust ready, the rest of this cherry tart is a snap to put together, I promise.

-You can make individual tartlets or one big 9-inch one.
+You can make individual tartlets or one big 9-inch black forest tart.

 Vintage Kitchen Tip